johnloy/backbone-xray/README.md

 * Interactive Javascript console api for activation toggling, configuring, and operating
 * Remains dormant and imposes no processing overhead by default until activated from the JS console
 * Once activated, optionally persists active state and settings on page reloads (browser only; uses localStorage)
-* Log entries are collapsed console groups, if the console supports grouping, containing useful information about event context
+* If the console supports console.group, log entries are collapsed console groups containing useful information about event context
 * Console groups with extra information are optional (runs faster without them)
-* Log entries by default include:
+* By default, log entries include:
   * Backbone constructor name (e.g. Model, Collection, View, or Router)
   * Backbone id or cid, if either exists
   * Event name